rafael-pinho/dot-files/README.md

 Linux configuration files and scripts.

 This is not a project.
 This is just my linux config files and scripts.
-I put this files here because is better than backup and I can document all here.
+I put here because is like a backup and I can document all.
-Well, you can use this files too.
+Well, if you want you can check and use this files too.

-See a list of avaliable distributions below.
+Avaliable distributions:

 - [Arch Linux](/arch-linux)
 - [RHEL-7](/rhel-7)